 - Service as an NMC Incorporator (nearly 150 members);

 - Service as an NMC Staff Member (more than 800 employees);

 - Service as an NMC Physician and Advanced Practice Provider (more than 100 Active staff); and

-- Service as an NMC Board Member (12 members).
+- Service as an NMC Board Member (up to 12 members).

 NMC’s Strategic Planning Efforts

-NMC’s Board, Medical Executive Committee, and Leadership Team work together – drawing in expertise and facilitation from QHR — to develop the hospital’s strategic plan.
-NMC established its FY’17-19 Strategic Plan in the Fall of 2016.
+NMC’s Board, Medical Executive Committee, and Leadership Team work together – drawing in expertise and facilitation from Ovation Healthcare — to develop the hospital’s strategic plan.
+NMC established its FY’22-24 Strategic Plan in the Summer of 2023.
 The new strategic plan was developed with the NMC staff, managers, Incorporators, physicians, and Board members.
-It was endorsed by the Leadership Team, the Medical Executive Committee, and the Planning Committee of the Board before being adopted by the full Board at their October, 2016 meeting.
+It was endorsed by the Leadership Team, the Medical Executive Committee, and the Planning Committee of the Board before being adopted by the full Board of Directors.

-For each year of the three year strategic plan, an annual operating plan is created to define and track efforts to address the critical issues.
+For each year of the three year strategic plan, an annual operating plan and an annual quality plan are created to define and track efforts to address the critical issues.
 Key strategic initiatives are developed to address each critical issue, with timelines and responsibilities identified.

-Both the strategic plan and annual operating plan carry a dashboard of measures used by the NMC Board and Leadership to monitor NMC’s status, providing empirical guidance to the strategic initiatives which flow from the strategic plan.
-Progress on the annual operating plan is reported to the Board on a quarterly basis along with the updated dashboard measures.
+Progress on the annual operating plan and the annual quality plan is reported to the Board on a monthly basis.
+In addition, dashboards of measures are used by the NMC Board and Leadership to monitor NMC’s status, providing empirical guidance to the strategic initiatives which flow from the strategic plan.